PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and recursive relowering order.
 The extra evidence remains observation-only;
 cleanup alone does not trigger shape reconciliation.

+The next fallback-only dynamic rank-one Unsqueeze/Reshape-shape owner exposes one complete rewrite counter and performs no cleanup when it is zero.
+Characterization requires its existing result to be assigned independently of the norm summary.
+The immediately following topological sort and logical-layout inference remain unconditional until the recursive return state and all prior fallback mutations have a stronger equivalence proof.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to the same Reshape and records its `SHAPE`/`GATHER` prefix.
 After all direct